mashrurauwad-cyber/Initial/README.md

 # About Myself
 Hi!
 I am **Mashrur Auwad**.
-Currently I am an undergraduate student at department of Finance at University of Dhaka.
+Currently, I am an undergraduate student at department of Finance at University of Dhaka.
 I am a finance enthusiast trying to build a growth oriented career in relevant sectors.
 By optimizing key capabilities like financial modeling, data analytics and soft skills, I am preparing myself for the competitive landscape.
 # Data Analytics Portfolio
 This repository contains all the visualizations, screenshots, and insights from my analysis of the **Global Store Dataset** using **Power BI** and **Tableau**.